AndrewMathas/git-ldiff/readme.rst

 attempts to get it to work the way that I wanted.
 The date and commit information is printed as a banner on the PDF files.
 This script should be used from inside git.

-The main idea of the script is to provide an easy way to produce PDF files from a git repository that are clearly annotated with the commit data.
+The main idea of the script is to provide an easy way to produce a PDF file from a git repository that is clearly annotated with the commit data.
 For example
    > git lpdf <commit>
-will produce a PDF file for commit <commit> of the latex file in the current repository.
+will produce a PDF file for the commit <commit> of the latex file in the current repository.
 Using latexdiff_, the command
    > git ldiff <commit>
-produce a PDF file that highlights the differences between the commit <commit> and the current working copy of the latex file in the current repository.
+produces a PDF file that highlights the differences between the commit <commit> and the current working copy of the latex file in the current repository.
 Similarly,
    > git ldiff <commit1> <commit1>
 produces a PDf file showing he differences between two commits.